Region of the Russian Federation: Sakha (Yakutia) Republic

-Status: inscribed in World Heritage List in 2012
+Site Status: inscribed in the World Heritage List in 2012

-Lena Pillars Nature Park is located in the Central Yakutia, in the middle stream of the Lena River.
+Lena Pillars Nature Park is in Central Yakutia, in the middle course of the river Lena.

-The park received its name due to the unique ridge of rocks — magic stone sculptures in a form of pillars and towers that stretch along the Lena on dozens of kilometers.
-The height of some of them reaches 100 meters.
-This natural monument is composed from Cambrian limestone — the rock formed more than 500 million years ago.
+The park received its name from a unique ridge of rocks in the form of pillars and towers some up to 100 meters high that stretch along the Lena for tens of kilometers.
+These are composed of Cambrian limestone rock formed more than 500 million years ago.

-Fanciful shape of rocks is a result of thermokarst and erosion processes connected with the development of the permafrost.
-Besides on the territory of the park one can meet small plots of the desert landscape — the unique permafrost ecosystems, as well as blowing sands-tukulans — isolated and independently developing sand ridges with practically not fixed by vegetation slopes.
+The rock’s fanciful shape of rocks is a result of thermokarst and erosion processes connected with permafrost development.
+Small areas of desert landscape — the unique blowing tukulan-sands isolated and independently developing sand ridges and slopes practically not fixed by vegetation are also found here.

-The representatives of the Siberian faunistic complex with the elements of South taiga and Arctic fauna make up the base of the rather rich fauna of the park.
-21 species of rare and endangered “Red List” plants grow in the park.
-In the basin of the middle stream of Lena River the fish fauna counts 31 species.
-Nesting of 101 bird species is determined on the territory of the park.
-Fauna as a whole here is typical for the middle taiga subzone of Palearctic with the distribution of such animals as sable, brown bear, squirrel, elk, chipmunk and others.
-Musk deer, northern pika, mountain-forest form of the reindeer refer to the inhabitants of the mountain-taiga complex.
-A number of species like Manchurian deer, field vole, some representatives of cheiroptera and insectivore are characteristic for southern taiga fauna and here the northern limit of their distribution lies.
+The park’s fauna comprises Siberian, south-taiga and Arctic fauna.
+21 species of rare and endangered “Red List” plants grow there.
+There are 31 fish species.
+101 bird species nest here.
+On the whole the fauna is typical of the mid-taiga Palearctic subzone with a prevalence of such animals as sable, brown bear, squirrel, elk, chipmunk and others.
+Musk deer, northern pika, mountain-forest form of the reindeer are inhabitants of the mountain-taiga complex.
+A number of species like Manchurian deer, field vole, some representatives of cheiroptera and insectivores are characteristic of south-taiga fauna and this is the northern limit of their range.

-The larch-pine or pine-subshrub forests in combination with steppe plots are common for Southern.
-Larch forests with spruce are located on the Northern slopes.
+Larch-pine or pine-subshrub forests in combination with steppe sections are common on southern slopes, with larch and spruce on northern ones.

-Climate here is acutely continental with low (till-60°) temperatures in winter and high temperatures – in summer (till +35°).
+Climate here is acutely continental with temperatures down to -60оC in winter and up to +35оC in summer.